tu-team/2/doc/articles/KESW 2014/artificial_high_level_and_low_level_emotions.md

   2. Risky choices inclination: noradrenaline
   2. Number of options to process: noradrenaline

-There are two groups of parameters: generic and decision making.

 ###Generic parameters

 Determine overall behaviour of computing system of its generic parameters like CPU power, memory distribution, storage capacity distribution.